willfaught/paige/README.md

 configured in `config.yaml`.

 Single pages use the `link` front matter parameter, if any, as the reference for an anchor around the page title, if any.
+If the `math` parameter is set to true in the page or site parameters, math typesetting is enabled with KaTeX.

 List and term pages show page titles and descriptions per month and year in descending order.
 An empty list has a "Nothing here" body.